winest/CWUtils/README.md

 ## About CWUtils

-CWUtils is a set of standalone APIs for developers to speed up their programming.
+CWUtils is a set of standalone APIs for developers to speed up their programming.<br />
 The word "standalone" means almost all necessary functions are wrapped in a single file, so it should be very easy to port them to other projects or learn how to implement things on different languages and platforms.